• What is Copywriting?

 When you think about anything that you know you should do but that requires any amount of extra effort for more than five seconds, it’s highly likely that your emotions will take over and stop you from doing it.

-Or, even if you’re able to overcome your emotions every once in a while, it takes such an extraordinary amount of willpower—of which you have a limited amount every day—that it wipes you out from doing anything else that requires a little effort.
+Or even if you’re able to overcome your emotions every once in a while, it takes such an extraordinary amount of willpower—of which you have a limited amount every day—that it wipes you out from doing anything else that requires a little effort.
 (Things like eating healthily, making a phone call that you don’t want to make, moving on from one project and then starting another…)

-The 5 Second Rule is a tool for overcoming all of this – the emotional decision, the willpower overload, the beating yourself up for not doing what you need to do.
+The 5 Second Rule is a tool for overcoming all of this—the emotional decision, the willpower overload, the beating yourself up for not doing what you need to do.
 Five, four, three, two, one—then move.
 It really is that simple, and it really is effective.

-Note: this post contains affiliate links.
+Note: This post contains affiliate links.

-Last Updated on December 7, 2022
+Last Updated on February 22, 2024

 Interested in Copywriting?
 Get our Free Video Training!